|Nutrition Facts (per serving)|

-Add the sugar and continue to mix until smooth, about 2 to 3 minutes.
+Add the sugar and continue to mix until smooth, 2 to 3 minutes.

-Then add the dairy-free sour cream and pure vanilla extract, beating well after each addition and scraping down the sides periodically to ensure even mixing.
+Add the 1/3 cup of the dairy-free sour cream and the pure vanilla extract, beating well and scraping down the sides periodically to ensure even mixing.

 Pour the filling into the prepared crust and bake for 1 hour to 1 hour and 10 minutes, or until the top of the cheesecake is lightly browned.

-Spread several tablespoons of dairy-free sour cream over the surface of the cheesecake to fill in any cracks.
+If there are any cracks in the top of the cake, spread several tablespoons of the dairy-free sour cream over the surface to fill them in.

-Transfer to a wire cooling rack to cool completely for 1 to 2 hours, then transfer to the refrigerator for at least 2 hours to chill completely.
+Transfer the cake to a wire rack to cool completely for 1 to 2 hours.
+Then transfer the cake to the refrigerator and chill for at least 2 hours.

-Top with the cherry topping, then return the cake to the refrigerator for 1 more hour.
+Remove from the fridge and top the cheesecake with the canned cherry pie filling; return the cake to the refrigerator for 1 more hour.

-Serve the cake cold with vegan whipped cream, if desired.
+Serve the cake cold with a dollop of vegan whipped cream, if desired.